theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/sap-customizing.md

 The following transport requests can be found in the ABAP subfolder of the installation folder (e.g., `C:\Program Files\XtractProduct\ABAP`):

-- Comming soon: thtrans.zip - contains custom function module for the *Report component*
+- thtrans.zip - contains the custom function module for the *Report component*
 - Z_THEO_READ_TABLE.zip - contains custom function module, ABAP classes and different DDIC objects for the *Table component*; <br>
 for SAP_ABA version >= 740SP05
 - Z_THEO_READ_TABLE-before_740SP05.zip - contains a custom function module, ABAP classes and different DDIC objects for the *Table component*; <br>